Red Party (Norway): Views on democracy

 The party argues capitalism is inherently undemocratic as "not only the decisive power over the large banks and companies are in the hands of a small economic elite, but also the decisions taken within these organizations are dictated from above".
-It recognizes the inherent particapatory aspects of civil organizations and associations, and wishes to implement the same principles at the workplace.
+It recognizes the inherent participatory aspects of civil organizations and associations, and wishes to implement the same principles at the workplace.

 The explicit mention of communism in its programme has been the subject of long-standing controversy domestically and within the party.
 After being challenged on the party's position on liberal democracy in 2012, then party leader Moxnes wrote in Aftenposten that "free speech, freedom of association, free elections, free media, and independent courts that guarantee rule of law for individuals are fundamental for a socialist society".
 The party is programmatically and ideologically committed to communism as of 2017, but also to the deepening of democratic institutions.

 Foreign policy

 The party is internationalist in outlook, and regularly calls for solidarity with those who "suffer from capitalist competition, climate change, oppression and war".
 The party considers international solidarity as deeply rooted in the labor movement.

-The party is eurosceptic, and supports replacing the EEA agreement with a trade agreement.
+The party is Eurosceptic and supports replacing the EEA agreement with a trade agreement.
 Its sceptical stance is rooted in a concern for social dumping and erosion of sovereignty.
 Although the party also supports the withdrawal of Norway from NATO, it is not considered a priority before Norway can join another viable alliance, preferably an agreement with the other Nordic states.

 The party has been clear on its support for Ukraine during the Russian invasion of Ukraine, including support for Norwegian weapon shipments to Ukraine.
 However, the party is against the deployment of Norwegian forces and the shipment of F-16 fighter jets to Ukraine.
 The party additionally supports Norway's recognition of Palestine.